Can't Tell Me Nothing: Remixes and other versions

 The official remix of "Can't Tell Me Nothing", which features Young Jeezy, was released on July 25, 2007.
 Pimp C of American hip hop duo UGK had originally been slated to appear on the remix, though his verse was ultimately removed due to him dissing Young Jeezy in it.
 Speaking about the situation, Pimp C recalled promising not to "drop that shit, because Kanye told me that the song is a prayer," and a reworked version of the song's chorus was also recorded by him.
 Of the remix, Jay-Z said that it was used to help build up anticipation for Graduation and he also admitted that there is "a strategy involved" for putting "yourself in the best position."
 The remix includes a verse by Young Jeezy and new lines from Kanye West.
 Later in 2007, it was released on the A-side of the song's 12" vinyl, while also released as the B-side to "Good Life".

 Another remix was released on August 30, 2007, with guest appearances from fellow rappers Lil Wayne and Busta Rhymes alongside Young Jeezy.
 It features shouting by DJs and Lil Wayne delivering instant message speak, as well as more ad-libs from Young Jeezy.
-The following month, the Rocafella Remix of "Can't Tell Me Nothing" was released, featuring West's labelmates Beanie Sigel and Freeway.
+The following month, the Roc-a-Fella Remix of "Can't Tell Me Nothing" was released, featuring West's labelmates Beanie Sigel, Freeway and Uncle Murda, the latter often being removed from the remix due to his verse receiving criticism.
 On February 7, 2009, West linked to American pop project Francis and the Lights' cover version of the song on his blog.
 The cover maintains the hip hop sound of the original version and the project's lead singer Francis Farewell Starlite felt that being among the artists shared via West's blog is "an honor," while he explained that covering the song "was in essence a 'call' to him" that sent a personal message about his feelings towards West's music.
 During Billboard's instalment of Mashup Mondays for August 8, 2011, alternative rock band Taking Back Sunday performed an acoustic cover of the song.
 On November 26, 2014, recorder and early woodwinds player Carlos Serrano shared a mashup of "Can't Tell Me Nothing" with English singer Sam Smith's single "I'm Not the Only One" (2014) to his SoundCloud page.